Starburst Hive connector#

 http-server.authentication.oauth2.additional-audiences=https://storage.azure.com

-If you use the Azure AD as the identity provider when you integrate with Azure Storage, you can reuse the AD token to access Azure Storage blobs.
+If you use Microsoft Entra ID as the identity provider when you integrate with Azure Storage, you can reuse the Entra ID token to access Azure Storage blobs.

-To reuse the AD token, set the following access properties in the catalog properties file:
+To reuse the Entra ID token, set the following access property in the catalog properties file:

 hive.azure.abfs.oauth2.passthrough=true